eigerco/pallet-move/doc/design.md

 ## Is forking needed?

 In order to make MoveVM compatible with the Substrate framework, forking of the Move language is necessary.

-- Since all runtime pallets in Substrate must be Wasm-compatible, the MoveVM requires a few adaptations to ensure interoperability in `no-std` environments.
+Since all runtime pallets in Substrate must be Wasm-compatible, the MoveVM requires a few adaptations to ensure interoperability in `no-std` environments.
 That implies that all dependencies should be replaced with `no-std` alternatives, or in the worst case, adapted to `no-std` - in that case, more repositories will be forked (one example is the [`bcs`][bcs] crate which is an independent crate in a separate GitHub repository).
-- Substrate uses 32-byte addresses, so the `address32` feature must be used in TOML files within our build infrastructure.

 ## Forking challenges - VM and the toolchain
 As the forking is still needed, some challenges need to be addressed for the VM itself and the toolchain.